followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/4 Events/editorPreparing.md

 Indicates whether the editor uses right-to-left representation.

 ##### field(e.setValue(newValue, newText)): any
-A method that you should call to change the cell value and, optionally, the displayed value after the editor's value is changed.
+A method you should call to change the cell value and, optionally, the displayed value after the editor's value is changed.

 ##### field(e.updateValueTimeout): Number
-Gets and sets the delay between the moment a user stops typing a filter value and the moment it is applied.
-Available if **parentType** is *"filterRow"* or *"searchPanel"*.
+Gets and sets the delay between the moment a user stops typing a filter value and the change is applied.
+Available if the **parentType** is *"filterRow"* or *"searchPanel"*.

 ##### field(e.value): any
 The editor's value.